BerkeleyLab/inference-engine/README.md

 ```

 ### Configuring a training run
-Inference-Engine imports hyperparameters and network configurations to and from JSON files.
+Fiats imports hyperparameters and network configurations to and from JSON files.
 To see the expected file format, run the [print-training-configuration] example as follows:
 ```
 % fpm run --example print-training-configuration --compiler gfortran